masetah/WerqOut/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
 # WerqOut

+MVP
 This application will work as an interactive area for users to add their favorite exercises for others to view!
-Users will also have the ability to see other users submissions and try these exercies on their own!# WerqOut
+Users will also have the ability to see other users submissions and try these exercies on their own!

+Additional features to be added: comments section for each exercise personal trainers submit entire workouts personal trainers have publicly viewable profile pages